nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the add time command behaves at each step.

 Step.1 The user launches the application and does all the required steps to add a module with module code `CS2113T` to a list of modules.
-This is done by inputting the command `addMod CS2113T`.
+This is done by inputting the command `addmod CS2113T`.

-Step.2 The user now types in a command: `addTime CS2113T 2 4`.
+Step.2 The user now types in a command: `addtime CS2113T 2 4`.
 This calls the add time command from `Parser`.
 `Parser` then calls the `addTime()` method in `ModuleList` and passes `CS2113T`,`2` and `4` as parameters into the method.
 > **_NOTE:_**  The first number is the hours spent in that week.
 The second number is the academic week that is being